 Our Medical Director

-Many of the treatments we commonly use today could not have been developed without animal research.
+Explore our timeline of ground-breaking treatments commonly used today that could not have been developed without animal research.
 Heart failure medicines, pacemakers, and heart transplants are just a few examples.

 But, for all the progress we've made, 7 million people in the UK are living with cardiovascular disease.
 We need more research to develop new treatments and help people live longer happier lives.
 And sometimes, we will need animal research to do this.